Caster: Coding a Topology

 file currently implemented in the SEI's CyberForce instance of Caster.

-In the SEI's instance, we want to be able to use any plugins in the sei
+In the SEI's instance, we want to use any locally downloaded plugins in the sei

 or mastercard

-namespace that have been downloaded locally.
-In addition, any of the hashicorp
+namespace.
+In addition, we can download any of the hashicorp

 namespace providers in the direct

-section can be downloaded directly from the Internet without any operator intervention.
+section directly from the Internet without any operator intervention.

-These plugins are then all cached in the plugin_cache_dir
+These plugins are then cached in the plugin_cache_dir

 section, to save from downloading the providers during every Terraform plan